cvanort/eBay-Car-Exploration-DQ/README.md

-# eBay Car Exploration - Dataquest pandas and numpy Exploration
+# eBay Car Exploration (Dataquest pandas and numpy Exploration)
 In this project, I explore data scraped from German eBay car advertisements from early 2016.
 A more detailed description is included in the jupyter notebook.